najhassan/najh/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first year graduate student at the Department of Computer and Information Science, University of Oregon, Eugene, OR.
 Currently, I am working at [SHI LAB @ UO](https://www.humphreyshi.com/people) tackling recent challenges of Computer Vision advised by Prof. [Humphrey Shi](https://www.humphreyshi.com/).
-More recently, I have worked on segmentation, matting and transformers.
+More recently, I have worked on object detection, matting and transformers.
 I am also motivated by the smart farming dream and like to spend time on agricultural applications of computer vision.
 Previously, I received my B.Sc. degree in Electrical and Electronics Engineering from University of Dhaka, Bangladesh.

 News
 ======
+* One Paper accepted in CVPR 2022.
 * We are organizing [The 2nd Agriculture-Vision Prize Challenge ](https://www.agriculture-vision.com/agriculture-vision-2021/prize-challenge-2021) at CVPR 2021.
 Total prize money is **$20,000**.
 Details are available [here](https://www.agriculture-vision.com/agriculture-vision-2021/prize-challenge-2021)